-Daniel López-Cevallos, PhD, MPH, is Assistant Professor of Latina/o Studies and Ethnic Studies, and Adjunct Professor of International Health.
+Daniel López-Cevallos, PhD, MPH, is Associate Professor of Latina/o/x Studies and Ethnic Studies, and Adjunct Professor of International Health.
 Before coming back to OSU, he was Assistant Professor of Community Health at Western Oregon University.
 During the 2014 - 2015 academic year, he was Visiting Faculty at Universidad San Francisco de Quito's School of Public Health, in Quito, Ecuador.

 His research interests include Equity in Health & Health Care, Migration and Health, Governance in Health Systems, and Healthy Environments.
 Dr. López-Cevallos has worked in public health projects with rural, indigenous, and low-income communities in Ecuador, and with Latino immigrant communities in Oregon.